-- Significantly enhancing the town centre in terms of the quantity and quality of the shops, the cultural offer and the network of public spaces; - Ensuring a new strategic employment site at Futura Park continues to be developed; - Extending the strategic greenspace network; and - Continuing to support the development of University Campus Suffolk and Suffolk New College.
+- Significantly enhancing the town centre in terms of the quantity and quality of the shops, the cultural offer and the network of public spaces; - Ensuring a new strategic employment site at Futura Park continues to be developed; - Extending the strategic greenspace, ecological network and canopy cover; and - Continuing to support the development of the University of Campus Suffolk and Suffolk New College

-- 1. Net additional retail floorspace developed in the Central Shopping Area and outside the Central Shopping Area. - 2.
-Additional employment floorspace developed at Futura Park. - 3.
+- Net additional retail floorspace developed in the Central Shopping Area and outside the Central Shopping Area. - Additional employment floorspace developed at Futura Park. - 3.
 Gains in green infrastructure within the Ipswich Policy Area (ha). - 4.
 Number of students at University Campus Suffolk and Suffolk New College.